Bally's Atlantic City

 Bally's Atlantic City is a casino hotel on the boardwalk in Atlantic City, New Jersey.
 It is owned and operated by Bally's Corporation.

 The Marlborough-Blenheim Hotel stood on the site before the casino was built.
 It is famous for its address of "Park Place and the Boardwalk", two locations popularized by the board game Monopoly.
 Bally's is one of the largest hotels on the boardwalk with nearly 1,169 rooms.
 Its historic Dennis Tower was constructed in stages between 1906 and 1929.
-In 1997, The Wild Wild West Casino was opened as an expansion of Bally's.

 History

 First hotels on the site

 The site now occupied by Bally's was originally the location of two separate hotels: the Marlborough-Blenheim Hotel and the Dennis Hotel.

 The Marlborough House was built in 1900 by Josiah White III between Ohio Avenue and Park Place on the Boardwalk, in the Queen Anne style.
 White expanded the successful resort in 1905, hiring Philadelphia architect William Lightfoot Price of Price and McLanahan to design a new, separate wing, built entirely of concrete, which opened in 1906 as the Blenheim.
 The hotel was then renamed the Marlborough-Blenheim.